cannibalcheeseburger/RaMu-Discord-bot/README.md

 __Note__: For obvious reasons TOKEN for bot saved in separate file has not been uploaded.
 So bot won't work on your machine .

-If you just want it to make your own bot, then replace `creds.TOKEN`- in:
+If you just want it to make your own bot, then replace `creds.TOKEN` in:
 ```python
 client.run(creds.TOKEN)
 ```